MKLab-ITI/pygrank/README.md

 ```

 Sometimes, many different algorithms are applied on the
 same graph.
-In this case, to prevent each algorithm
+In this case, to prevent each one
 from recomputing the hashing already calculated by others,
 they can be made to share the same normalization method.
 This
-can be done by using a shared instance of the (hashed)
+can be done by using a shared instance of the
+normalization preprocessing class `preprocessor`,
-normalization preprocessing, which can be passed as the
-`to_scipy` argument to their constructor instead of using
+which can be passed as the `to_scipy` argument of ranking algorithm
-the previous.
+constructors.
+In this case, the `normalization` and `assume_immutability`
+arguments should be passed to the preprocessor and will be ignored by the
+constructors (what would otherwise happen is that the constructors
+would create a prerpocessor with these arguments).

 :bulb: Basically, when the default value `to_scipy=None`
 is given, ranking algorithms create a new preprocessing instance